firefly-iii/docs/new-docs/installation/third_parties.md

 # Hosted by third parties

 There are several third parties where you can run a Firefly III instance.
-Keep in mind do that there's no such thing as a "free lunch", and these options are either paid or severly limited (is very slow or can't handle many transactions).
+Keep in mind that there's no such thing as a "free lunch", and these options are either paid or severely limited (very slow or can't handle many transactions).

 ## Heroku